The Vincenzo finale—a rollercoaster ride from beginning to end!

 Not all deaths were well-deserved

 While I don’t agree with how he went down, Jang Han-seo (Kwak Dong-yeon) died a noble death while protecting the person who treated him better than those he called family.
 After all, he gave Vincenzo (Song Joong-ki) the trump card that helped him finish the job: a tracking app hooked to Jang Han-seok (Ok Taecyeon).

 But at least, the last of what we saw of Han-seo was not an image of him bloodied and in pain.
 Rather than a death wasted, the last impression he left was a wonderful image of his true character.
-A young and wide-eyed boy, hopeful for a better life once his tormenting brother was ushered out of power.
+A young and wide-eyed boy, hopeful for a better life once he’s ushered his tormenting brother out of power.
 He even called himself foolish for going great lengths in outsmarting Han-seok when even until the end, he did so, so well.

 Life sentences duly delivered

 After the incident at Jang Hanseok’s place, Vincenzo promised the injured Cha-young (Jeon Yeo-been) to finish the job in 24 hours.
 This meant leading the masterminds of the Wusang-Babel camp to their well-deserved deaths.
 Vincenzo began his last psychological war against his prey, tearing them from the inside out.